novaprova/novaprova/doc/manual/failures.rst

 Invalid memory accesses
 -----------------------

-e.g. following a null pointer
+One of the plague spots of coding in C is the ease with which the Code Under Test can accidentally perform invalid memory accesses such as following a null pointer.

-Valgrind notices first and emits a useful analysis
+When this happens under NovaProva, Valgrind detects it first and emits a useful analysis containing:

-* stack trace
+* a stack trace,
-* line numbers
+* line numbers,
-* fault address
+* the fault address, and
-* info about where the fault address points
+* information about where the fault address points.

-child process dies with SIGSEGV or SIGBUS. test runner process reaps it & fails the test
+NovaProva then gracefully fails the test.
+Here's an example:

 .. highlight:: none

 ::

     np: running: "mytest.segv"
-    About to follow a NULL pointer Valgrind report ==32587== Invalid write of size 1
+    About to follow a NULL pointer
+    ==32587== Invalid write of size 1
     ==32587==
     ...